-The roof is built of timber trusses and boarded over the plasterboard sarking.
-Insulation material is laid between and over the ceiling joists.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Rainwater units are of PVC material consisting of half round gutters discharging into round downpipes.
+Rainwater units are of PVC material consisting of half round gutters feeding round downpipes.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The outer walls are of brick/blockwork cavity construction, having a render external finish.
-A damp proof course is not visible, however, I would anticipate a building of this age to have bitumen damp proof membrane.
-There are sub floor ventilators to lower walls.
+The outer walls are of modern timber frame cavity construction with an external finish of pointed facing brick.
+The damp proof course was not visible however, I would anticipate a building of this age to have a PVC damp proof course or similar.

 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows and the external doors are of uPVC double glazed type.
-There are timber fascia boards and the soffit boards may be of a type which contain asbestos materials.
+Windows are of uPVC double glazed type.
+The front external door is of composite double glazed type.
+The rear external door is of uPVC double glazed type and there are uPVC double glazed French doors leading from the kitchen area to the rear garden grounds.
+There are PVC fascia and soffit boards.